How Grants are Approved

 • Professor Maeve Caldwell - Professor in Neuroscience, Trinity College Dublin

-• NEW: Dr Charlie Arbre, Senior Research Fellow, University College London
+• Dr Charlie Arber - Senior Research Fellow, University College London

 All members of the SAC will be consulted about every application unless they have a conflict of interest.
 Non-trustee members of the SAC are eligible to apply for grants but will be excluded from all stages of the approval process of their own application.